Chart Color Schemes

 Residential development activity is slightly higher than average within Labrador when compared nationally

-Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Labrador has experienced around 91 dwellings receiving development approval annually over the past five financial years ending June 2025.
+Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Labrador has experienced around 91 dwellings receiving development approval annually over the past five financial years from FY21 to FY25.
 This totals an estimated 459 homes.
-So far in FY-26 (July 2025 to June 2026), 12 approvals have been recorded.
-With an average of approximately 0.8 people moving to the area per dwelling built annually over these five years, new construction has matched or outpaced demand.
+So far in FY26, 12 approvals have been recorded.
+Over these five years, an average of 0.8 people moved to the area for each dwelling built.

 Frequently Asked Questions - Development